 PROF is not be applied in two cases for an affine coded CU: 1) all control point MVs are the same, which indicates the CU only has translational motion; 2) the affine motion parameters are greater than a specified limit because the subblock based affine MC is degraded to CU based MC to avoid large memory access bandwidth requirement.

 A fast encoding method is applied to reduce the encoding complexity of affine motion estimation with PROF. PROF is not applied at affine motion estimation stage in following two situations: a) if this CU is not the root block and its parent block does not select the affine mode as its best mode, PROF is not applied since the possibility for current CU to select the affine mode as best mode is low; b) if the magnitude of four affine parameters (C, D, E, F) are all smaller than a predefined threshold and the current picture is not a low delay picture, PROF is not applied because the improvement introduced by PROF is small for this case.
-In this way, the affine motion estimation with PROF can be accelerated.Subblock-based temporal motion vector prediction (SbTMVP)
+In this way, the affine motion estimation with PROF can be accelerated.

+Adaptive bypass of affine ME

+If enabled using the VTM encoder parameter AdaptBypassAffineMe, adaptive bypass of affine ME is used as an encoder only operation used to speed up encoding.

+Before performing affine ME for a CU, the coding modes of its five spatial neighbours (above, left, above-right, bottom-left, above-left) are checked.
+If the number of available neighbours is greater than or equal to 4 and none of them are coded as affine or SbTMVP mode, affine ME is bypassed.
+In addition following two conditions are considered.

+1) If a CU is no larger than 16x16, affine ME is not bypassed.

+2) If the best mode for a CU is affine merge so far, and the current picture does not have symmetric reference pair (SMVD condition) or the absolute temporal distance between the current picture and SMVD reference is larger than 1, affine ME is not bypassed

+Subblock-based temporal motion vector prediction (SbTMVP)

 VVC supports the subblock-based temporal motion vector prediction (SbTMVP) method.
 Similar to the temporal motion vector prediction (TMVP) in HEVC, SbTMVP uses the motion field in the collocated picture to improve motion vector prediction and merge mode for CUs in the current picture.
 The same collocated picture used by TMVP is used for SbTVMP.
 SbTMVP differs from TMVP in the following two main aspects: